Happy Pride!! 🏳️🌈

 - Camille Saint-Saëns – Romance, Op.
 37

-Contemporary Composers
+Solos by Contemporary Composers

-While that unfortunately holds true for the composers listed below due to limitations in information I was able to find, this is a work in progress and I hope to expand it to become inclusive of more diverse identities in the future.
+While that unfortunately holds true for the composers listed below due to limitations in information I was able to find, this post is a work in progress and I hope to expand it to become inclusive of more diverse identities in the future.

 Chamber Music